galacticcouncil/Basilisk-XCM/README.md

 ```

 <br>
-<p>At Setup.js we create the api rpc connections and store these in variables to be used for subsmitting transactions to relevant parachains</p>
+<p>At Setup.js we create the api rpc connections and store these in variables to be used for submitting transactions to the relevant parachains.</p>

 __Setup.js Lines 2295 to 2328__
 ```js